More blacks and Latinos have health care access because of Obamacare, study

-Health care disparities among blacks and Latinos compared to whites has narrowed because of the Affordable Care Act, also known as "Obamacare," according to a study published by the The Commonwealth Fund Thursday.
+Health care disparities among blacks and Latinos compared to whites have narrowed because of the Affordable Care Act, also known as Obamacare, according to a study published by the The Commonwealth Fund Thursday.

-The report found that the number of blacks and Latinos without health care coverage dropped during the first two years the ACA's coverage expansion was implemented.
+The report found that the number of blacks and Latinos without health care coverage dropped during the first two years of the ACA's coverage expansion.

-From 2013 and 2015, the number of uninsured rate among blacks between ages 19-64 dropped 9 percent, and dropped 12 percent among uninsured Latinos ages 19-64, the study showed.
-The number of uninsured whites dropped 5 percent.
+From 2013 and 2015, the uninsured rate among blacks between ages 19-64 dropped 9 percent, and dropped 12 percent among uninsured Latinos ages 19-64, the study showed.
+The rate of uninsured whites dropped 5 percent.
 The disparity among uninsured blacks and whites also narrowed by 4 percent and among Latinos and whites narrowed 7 percent.

 “If we are going to reduce these disparities, we must continue to focus on policies like expanding eligibility for Medicaid that will address our health care system's historic inequities,” Riley said in a statement.